mojaloop/ml-testing-toolkit/documents/User-Guide.md

 ![Simulator response](/assets/images/Simulator_Response.png)

 Go back to the **Mojaloop Testing Toolset** in your browser and select from the navigation bar on the left the _Monitoring_ tab.
-You will notice the three requests associated with a transfer in an order such that most recent request first on the main page content.
+You will notice the three requests associated with the above transfer request send.
+The order will always show the most recent request first item listed on the main page content.

 - GET /parties/{Type}/{ID}
 - POST /quotes